MILVLG/imp/README.md

 You will get a trained model `imp-v1-3b-stage2-lora` (a LoRA diff if you use `finetune_lora.sh`) under `./checkpoints/` when the training is done.

 ### Submodel merging
 After the above model training, the model checkpoint consists of multiple sub-models.
-You can use the following script to merge the sub-models into a single one for model release.
-Our evaluation script supports both the sub-models and merge model. **However, if you want to fine-tune the model on your own custom dataset, only the merged model is supported.**
+You can use the following script to merge the stage2 sub-models into a single one for release.
+Our evaluation script supports both the sub-models and merged model checkpoints. **However, if you want to fine-tune the model on your own custom dataset, only the merged model is supported.**

 ``` shell
 bash scripts/merge.sh
 ```
 After that, a checkpoint file will be stored in `./checkpoints/imp-v1-3b`.

-### Finetuning on Custom Dataset
+### Finetuning on custom datasets
-You also can finetune Imp in your own custom dataset use `finetune_lora_custom.sh`.
+You also can finetune Imp using your own custom dataset use `finetune_lora_custom.sh`.
+The custom dataset should be in the LLaVA-1.5 format.

 ``` shell
 bash scripts/finetune_lora_custom.sh